SalahZITOUNI/SpaceSense_P_T/README.md

 Having conducted tests with multiple images, we can confidently assert that our back-end feature is fully functional, indicating robust and reliable performance.

 You can find your segmented, tested image in the generated folder.
-The container is configured to automatically save the source file, eliminating the need to manually copy them from the container.
+The container is configured to automatically save the generated file, eliminating the need to manually copy them from the container.

 6. **Testing the back-end features without using docker:**